rohan-v8rma/Java-Juggernaut/README.md

 ```
 with the name of the package in lowercase.

+### Naming convention for packages

+The convention for naming packages and subpackages is the URL of the web application in opposite order.

+For example, `google.com` has 2 sub-domains `meet.google.com` and `photos.google.com`.

+So the content of both these sub-domains would be stored in the sub-packages `com.google.meet` and `com.google.photos`, respectively.

 ### Dynamically importing classes from packages in Java

 We can dynamically import classes from Java's in-built pre-existing packages using the universal selector `*`.